surawut-jirasaktavee/course-mlops-zoomcamp/08-project-capstone/README.md

 ## Project overview

-The project start by training session to train the model with "`model_training.py`" and promoting the model to the model registry with "`model_registry.py`" and store the model artifacts and saving the model with "`pickle`" file. **MLflow** being used for model experiment tracking, model registry, store the model artifacts by save to the "`customer_chrun.db`"
+The project started by the training session to train the model with "`model_training.py`" and promote the model to the model registry with "`model_registry.py`" and store the model artifacts and save the model with "`pickle`" file. **MLflow** being used for model experiment tracking, model registry, store the model artifacts by saving to the "`customer_chrun.db`"

 In order to make the machine learning pipeline then **Prefect** come to work on the project.
-Prefect has been used as a workflow orchestrator in the project by deploy the project create the `task` and `flow` then schedule the pipeline to run every time.
+The Prefect has been used as a workflow orchestrator in the project by deploying the project creating the `task` and `flow` and then scheduling the pipeline to run at the time the pipeline should schedule.

 Now after the model training session and deployment process.
-The project still not ready and need more task to work.
-This time the model should be use and serving the expect performance from the model as application that will use by the users this application will implement using **Flask**.
+The project is still not ready and needs more improvement work.
+This time the model should be used and serve the expected performance from the model as the application that will use by the users this application will implement using **Flask**.

-Apart from this the observability for the service is the task being implement to ensures the opearation team can observability by a combination of **Grafana**, **Prometheus**, and **Evidently** with these services will provide real-time of model performance and data drift from the production.
-So the operation can handle the problems immediately or requests others team to help and discuss to make the decission together by time.
+Apart from this the observability for the service is the task being implemented to ensure the operations team can observability by a combination of **Grafana**, **Prometheus**, and **Evidently** these services will provide real-time model performance and data drift from the production.
+So the operation can handle the problems immediately or requests other teams to help and discuss to make the decision together.

-The demo below will simulate the traffic of the model service in real-time prediction pipeline by the `customer_data.py` script.
-It will send the input features from the [dataset](https://github.com/DataTalksClub/mlops-zoomcamp/08-project-capstone/dataset/churn_test_dataset.csv) in every a few seconds and send the response back to the **Data Mart** (Assumed) in the "`./code/churn_report/customer_churn_result.csv`" with **customer ID** and **Churn result**.
+Apart from this, the observability for the service is the task being implemented to ensure the operations team can observability by a combination of **Grafana**, **Prometheus**, and **Evidently**.
+These services will provide real-time model performance and data drift from production.
+So the operation can handle the problems immediately or requests other teams to help and discuss to make the decision together.

 ## Demo